-A native of Brookline, Massachusetts, Robert Kraft attended public schools before entering Columbia University on an academic scholarship.
-Upon graduation in 1963, he received a fellowship to attend Harvard Business School, where he earned a master's degree in business administration.
-In 1972, Robert founded International Forest Products which has grown to become one of the largest privately owned paper trading companies in the world.
-With IFP, Robert also created a platform that has grown in to what is known as The Kraft Group, a diverse holding company that comprises the family's various business interests.
+A native of Brookline, Mass., Robert Kraft attended public schools before entering Columbia University on an academic scholarship.
+Upon graduation in 1963, he received a fellowship to attend Harvard Business School, where he earned a master’s degree in business administration.
+In 1968, he started his first packaging operation and in 1972, understanding the importance forest products would play in the developing global economy, founded International Forest Products (IFP).
+With IFP, Robert created a platform that has grown into the Kraft Group, a diverse holding company that comprises the family’s various business interests.